johnsonjh/dps8m-proxy/README.md

 * You need to start `proxy` using the `‑‑whitelist` and/or `‑‑blacklist` argument to enable the access control functionality.
   If *only* the whitelist is enabled, then all connections will be denied by default.
-Note that if *only* the whitelist is enabled, it will be impossible to exempt individual IP addresses within a range that has been blocked.
+Note that if *only* the blacklist is enabled, it will be impossible to exempt individual IP addresses within a range that has been blocked.
 It is recommended that you *both* lists when using the access control feature.